tonysln/WS4/README.md

 ### TODOs

-- Finish spritesheets and icon loading
-- Cache icons from other pages?
 - Pressure up/down arrows on CC screen
 - Music playback loop fix
 - Pretty much all of data gathering stuff